 To embed a Teamup Calendar into your website, you’ll be using the iframe tag.
 Typically, it is best to embed a read-only version of your calendar onto your public website.
 This helps maintain the security of your calendar.
 Only use a modify or add-only version of your calendar if you want your users to be able to add or modify events to the embedded calendar.

 Step 1.
-Copy the calendar link
+Have your calendar link ready

 From your calendar, go to Settings > Sharing.
 Note: you need to have a calendar administrator link to access the Settings.
 Create a read-only link.
 Customize it, if you would like, to share only selected sub-calendars.